robocorp/rpaframework/docs/source/contributing/development.md

 Executable: C:\Users\cmin\.pyenv\pyenv-win\versions\3.9.13\python.exe
 ```

-Meaning that my _.venv_ virtualenv dir is in place and based on the expected
+Meaning that my _.venv_ virtualenv dir managed by Poetry is in place and based on the
-interpreter version.
+expected previously installed interpreter version.

 ### PyPI & DevPI